 • Agency: sexual and reproductive health appointments can be nerve-wracking or downright triggering for some people.
 Doing the test yourself might put you more at ease.

-Some of the disadvantages of taking a home STD test, on the other hand, include:
+Some of the disadvantages of home STD testing, on the other hand, include:

-• Cost: you will have to pay out of pocket if your health insurance doesn’t cover the cost of at-home STD tests.
+• Cost: you will have to pay out of pocket if your health insurance doesn’t cover the cost of an at-home STD test.

 • Reassurance: some people prefer having in-person interactions with their clinicians so they can ask questions about treatment options.